ricard-inho/mnist-neat-backprop-jax/README.md

-# Pong NEAT Backprop Jax
+# MNIST NEAT Backprop Jax
-Implementation of Atari pong with NEAT algorithm and backpropagation in JAX
+Implementation of MNIST classification with NEAT algorithm and backpropagation in JAX

 ### Install
 ```